Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 If you’re ready to go off in search of this secret Paris–the one where you can take plenty of moments to breathe and where you can seek out some of the many, many hidden gems in Paris–this is the offbeat Paris guide for you.

-Some of these off the beaten path Paris spots are better hidden than others–if you’ve done a lot of research or visited the City of Lights before, odds are you’re familiar with at least a few of them–but even veteran visitors will likely find a couple of new-to-them secret Paris spots here.
+If you’ve done a lot of research or visited the City of Lights before, odds are you’re familiar with at least a few of these places–but even veteran visitors will likely find a couple of new-to-them secret Paris spots here, and perhaps be reminded of some that they’ve been meaning to visit eventually!

 Kate Storm standing amongst the Colonnes de Buren, one of the best photo spots in Paris

-25 Epic Hidden Gems in Paris
+31+ Memorable Hidden Gems in Paris

 29 Avenue Rapp